• Skip to primary navigation

 Notes

-• And if you plan on taking this dip to someone else’s house for a game day party, just make it in a disposable pan so you don’t worry about bringing it home.
+• If you plan on taking this dip to someone else’s house for a game day party, just make it in a disposable pan so you don’t worry about bringing it home.

 • If you want to add a little bit of crunch, you could sprinkle on some chopped pecans before baking.
 That would pair perfectly.